SeleniumHQ/www.seleniumhq.org/src/main/rst/01_introducing_selenium.rst

 to the Selenium tool suite.
 WebDriver is an API (application programming interface) which supports web application test automation just as does Selenium-RC (see next section).
-However the WebDriver API addresses some limitations of the old Sel-RC API.
+However the WebDriver API addresses some limitations of the old Selenium-RC API.
 The integration of the WebDriver API is the primary improvement which defined Selenium 2.0.

 WebDriver originally was a separate project from Selenium.
 It is relatively